 Does this really explain why we develop such high speeds when we use a throwlike pattern?
 Probably not quite.
 During kicking we don't stop the thigh swinging before the lower leg comes through (Luhtanen, 1984).
 When this occurs, the velocity of the foot is reduced.
-So the idea that momentum is transferred in this way can't be completely true.
+So the idea that momentum is transferred in this way can't be the only explanation.
 A second explanation is that the throw-like pattern makes best use of the tissues that have the fastest shortening speeds: the tendons (see Box 17.1).
 It is true that the muscles produce the forces that move the limbs but they attach to the bones via elastic tendons.
 Elastic potential energy is stored in tendons when they are stretched.
 When the tendon is released, it recoils at a very high speed, i.e. it has a high kinetic energy.
 The recoil speed of elastic elements such as tendons is much higher than the shortening speed of a muscle.
 This is why you use an elastic sling-shot to propel rocks and other objects rather than trying to throw them!

 The method by which our tendons are used is quite simple.
-During a kick, we draw the leg backwards rapidly before we swing it forwards (see Figure 17.6).
+During a kick, we draw the leg backwards rapidly before we swing it forwards (see Figure 17.6; the rapid lengthening-shortening of the muscle tendon unit is often called a 'stretchshorten cycle').
 At the start of the forward phase, the large muscles around the hip accelerate the thigh.
 However, the lower leg and foot have inertia; they tend to continue to move backwards.
-The assumption that the muscles that cross the knee must be lengthening is not necessarily true.
-The flexion occurring at the knee is a result of the elastic knee (patellar) tendon stretching under the load.
+The assumption that the muscles that cross the front of the knee must be lengthening is not necessarily true.
+The flexion occurring at the knee is a result of the compliant knee (patellar) tendon stretching under the load.
 When the force in the tendon is high enough, the tendon will begin to recoil at very high speed.
 We simultaneously contract the muscles that extend the knee (the quadriceps (thigh) muscles) forcefully to provide extra force; the combination of these results in a very fast extension of the knee and a very high foot speed.